janzal/git-deploy/README.md

 .deployfile
 -----------
 Deploy file should be in your project root.
 It is not mandatory to use .deployfile, but there you can override server actions.
-It uses YAML as well.
+It uses also uses YAML.
 Currently, there is only `post_deploy` parameter.

 	master:
 		post_deploy: "composer update; composer install"